Reuben357/ComposeBasicsCodeLab/README.md

 # Compose Basics Code Lab
-### Basics CodeLab is an app that illustrates the understanding of reusing composables, creation of columns and rows, implementation of State and State hosting, Creating a performant lazy list, persisting state as well as animation of lists and styling and theming
+### Basics CodeLab is an app that illustrates the understanding of reusing composable, creation of columns and rows, implementation of State and State hosting, Creating a performant lazy list, persisting state as well as animation of lists and styling and theming

 ## Features
-* Click a contiue button from the Onboarding page
+* Click a continue button from the Onboarding page
 * View the lazy column of expandable cards

 ## Get Started